naresh-dscience/loan_application_evaluator/README.md

 ## Approach
 Following steps are performed:
 1. Read the data and perform necessary cleaning and EDA.
+(Loan_Application.ipynb)
 2. Training various models and tune it.
+(Loan_Application.ipynb)
 3. Select best performing model and serialize it using pickle.
+(Loan_Application.ipynb)
-4. Build an webapp using Flask framework.
+4. Build an webapp using Flask framework. (app.py)
 5. Host using Heroku, a Platform as a service.

 ## Website